open-telemetry/opentelemetry-specification/specification/protocol/otlp.md

 When retrying, the client SHOULD implement an exponential backoff strategy.
 An exception to this is the Throttling case explained below, which provides explicit instructions about retrying interval.

+The client SHOULD interpret `RESOURCE_EXHAUSTED` code as retryable only if the server signals backpressure to indicate a possible recovery.

 #### OTLP/gRPC Throttling